tariromukute/5gc-features/README.md

-# 5GC Implementaion completeness analyis
+# Completeness Evaluation of 5G Core Networks

 ## How it works